Zesting produces modular isotopes and explains their topological invariants: Preliminaries

 \subsubsection{Braided fusion categories}

-The next layer of structure is a {\it braiding} consisting of natural isomorphisms $c_{X,Y}: X\otimes Y \longrightarrow Y \otimes X$ for all $X,Y \in \CC$ satisfying the hexagon axioms \cite[Definition 8.1.1]{EGNO}.
-We take the following convention for drawing braid isomorphisms and their inverses, natural in $f \in \Hom(X,X)$.
+The next layer of structure is a {\it braiding} consisting of natural isomorphisms $c_{X,Y}: X\otimes Y \to Y \otimes X$ for all $X,Y \in \CC$ satisfying the hexagon axioms \cite[Definition 8.1.1]{EGNO}.
+We take the following convention for drawing braid isomorphisms and their inverses.

-The axioms of a braided fusion category also encode Reidemeister III moves, one of which is drawn below.
+The axioms of a braided fusion category encode several important relations on string diagrams, like naturality and the Reidemeister II and III moves.

 If $c_{Y,X}=c_{X,Y}^{-1}$ for all $X, Y \in \CC$ then the category is called {\it symmetric}.
 Every symmetric fusion category is either {\it Tannakian} or {\it super-Tannakian}.
-Tannakian categories are of the form $\Rep(G)$ for $G$ a finite group and super-Tannakian categories of the form $\Rep(G,z)$ where $z$ is a central element of order two.
+Tannakian categories are of the form $\Rep(G)$ for $G$ a finite group and super-Tannakian categories are of the form $\Rep(G,z)$ where $z$ is a central element of order two.

 On the other end of the spectrum, if the only $X$ for which $c_{Y,X} \circ c_{X,Y}=\id_{X\otimes Y}$ for all $Y \in \CC$ is $X=\mathds{1}$, then the braiding and the category are called {\it nondegenerate}.